jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 # CA-ASMR

 ### Importance of Collision Avoidance for AMR / Objective
 Today, robots are becoming more and more popular as a variety of new industries begin to adopt them.
-In order for them to become more widespread, these robots need to maneuver around their environment safely and requires the capability to detect and avoid objects and drop-offs.
-Our project: Collision Avoidance for Autonomous Mobile Robots aims to become the vision for autonomous mobile robots through the use of a suite of detection tools.
-These tools are developed to assist the autonomous mobile robots in avoiding collisions with objects such as boxes, tables, chairs, as well as avoiding falling off edges/cliffs like sidewalks.
+In order for them to become more widespread, these robots need to maneuver around their environment safely and require the capability to detect and avoid objects and drop-offs.
+Our project: Collision Avoidance for Autonomous Mobile Robots aims to become the vision for autonomous mobile robots by using a suite of detection tools.
+These tools are developed to assist the autonomous mobile robots in avoiding collisions with objects such as boxes, tables, and chairs, as well as avoiding falling off edges/cliffs like sidewalks.

-These detection tools utilize point cloud simulation and bounding boxes as the tools for achieving the object and edge detection.
-We used simulated data when initially developing the tools.
-Then we proceeded to obtain some data captured by a ESPROS Time Of Flight (TOF) camera 660, that is in the form of a depth image.
-These depth images are then converted to a point cloud and used by the detection tools.
+These detection tools utilize point cloud simulations and bounding boxes as the tools for achieving object and edge detection.
+We used entirely simulated data when initially developing the tools due to a delay in obtaining our Time Of Flight (TOF) camera.
+Later in the project, we proceeded to obtain some data captured by an ESPROS Time Of Flight (TOF) camera 660, which is in the form of point cloud images.
 Some applications that object and edge detection might be useful in would include warehouse management, delivery services, cars (self-driving/additional features), security cameras, and so much more.
-All of these applications would benefit primarily from the increase of efficiency and consequently drive up the profit margin for businesses who incorporate these tools into their operations.
+These applications would benefit primarily from the increase in efficiency and consequently, drive up the profit margin for businesses that incorporate these tools into their operations.

 ### Build Status
 The most recent build includes point cloud simulations of object detection as well as edge detection.
 The edge detection is a prototype, as it is imperfect, still needing to filter out all noises.
 Real-time detection for both objects and edges has not yet been tested or implemented, though it would be possible to transition from simulation data to real-time data with more available time.

 ### Prerequisites
 To begin developing and continue the work for this project, you will need to install ROS2 on your system for the robot operating system, as well as QTcreator the IDE.
 The ROS2 Galactic installation instructions can be found at https://docs.ros.org/en/galactic/Installation.html.
 The QTcreator installation can be found at https://www.qt.io/download, selecting the try qt option.
-Similarly like the software required for development.
-You will also require a ESPROS TOF camera 660 as the capturing device https://www.espros.com/photonics/tofcam660/#pictures.
+These packages are used to interact with the camera and work with the captures that it creates.
+Similarly, like the software required for the development, you will also require an ESPROS TOF camera 660 as the capturing device https://www.espros.com/photonics/tofcam660/#pictures.
+While the camera and the associated software are not needed to run the project as it stands, it is critical if attempting to expand on this project.

 Before using the ESPROS TOF camera 660, you will first need to calibrate the specifications of the camera to correctly utilize it.
-We would recommend that you should ask for guidance from PreAct Technologies (our project partner at the time) as to what the ESPROS TOF camera 660 specifications should be.
-After the calibration of the camera specifications, the raw data captured from the ESPROS TOF camera 660 will then need to be exported as a ply file usable for point clouds.
-There are multiple methods available to export the raw data captured from the camera to a ply file.
-Specifically EPROS has their own software interface for the camera that contains a feature to export as a ply file.
-Other methods include using functions from modules such as open3d and h5 to convert the depth image into a ply file.
-Initially our group used the ESPROS software to convert the raw data to ply files.
-But we were experiencing issues so, our group has been utilizing the depth images captured from the camera and converting them to ply files.
+Our camera is calibrated to the standards that PreAct Technologies uses for its products.
+Therefore if expanding on this project, we would recommend that you ask for guidance from PreAct Technologies (our project partner at the time) as to what the ESPROS TOF camera 660 specifications should be.
+After the calibration of the camera specifications, the raw data captured from the ESPROS TOF camera 660 will then need to be exported as a ply or pcd file usable for point clouds.
+There are multiple methods available to export the raw data captured from the camera to a ply or pcd file.
+Specifically, EPROS has its own software interface for the camera that contains a feature to export as a pcd file.
+Other methods include using functions from modules such as open3d to convert the depth image into a ply or pcd file.
+It is also important to note that the point clouds produced by the camera may have a different scale or dimensions

 ## Setup
 ### Needed Packages
 To start working with this project, first make sure h5py, opencv (python), numpy, and open3d are installed <br>
 Follow the links bellow for instructions on installation.
-It would also be useful to read through some of the open3d documentation as that is the primary module used
+It would also be useful to read through some of the open3d documentation as that is the primary library used

 h5py - https://docs.h5py.org/en/stable/build.html#source-installation-on-windows <br>
 opencv - https://pypi.org/project/opencv-python/ <br>